QuantEcon/lecture-source-jl/source/rst/getting_started_julia/introduction_to_types.rst

 Tips and Tricks for Writing Generic Functions
 ------------------------------------------------

-As discussed in the previous sections, there is major advantage to never declaring a type unless it is absolutely necessary
+As discussed in the previous sections, there is major advantage to never declaring a type unless it is absolutely necessary.

-The main place where it is necessary is designing code around :ref:`multiple dispatch <intro_multiple_dispatch>`
+The main place where it is necessary is designing code around :ref:`multiple dispatch <intro_multiple_dispatch>`.

 If you are careful to write code that doesn't unnecessarily assume types, you will both achieve higher performance and allow seamless use of a